Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Cutting the sheet metal

-Frame fabrication
+Frame construction

-Sealing and fan installation
+Sealing and Installing the fan

 We used Sika 521UV adhesive sealant.
-Another popular sealant choice is Sikaflex 522.
+Another popular sealant choice is Sikaflex 522

 The hinged part is oriented towards the front of the vehicle.
 This is important because the fan is a perfect square and can fit in any direction.
-You want the opening to face away from the direction of travel (i.e., forward), as the opposite direction will cause a parachute effect and tear off the cover when driving on the highway if left open.
+You want the opening to face away from the direction of travel (i.e., forward), because the opposite direction will cause a parachute effect and tear off the cover when driving on the highway if left open.

-Fan fastening
+Fan mounting

-While one person holds the wooden frame underneath inside the van, another must apply some self-drilling metal-to-wood screws.
+While one person holds the wooden frame underneath, inside the van, another must apply some self-drilling metal-to-wood screws.
 We used standard length screws.

 Final sealing

-Once all screws are in place, we taped the perimeter of the fan and generously applied exterior window sealant around the holes and empty spots.
+Once all the screws are in place, we taped the perimeter of the fan and generously applied exterior window sealant around the holes and empty spots.
 The goal here is to reduce any chance of leaks.

-It is not necessary to buy a special tool for threaded rivets; you can use a bolt with a different thread than the rivet, some nuts larger than the bolt (we used M10 nuts), and some washers.
+It is not necessary to buy a special tool for threaded rivets, you can use a bolt with a different thread than the rivet, some nuts larger than the bolt (we used M10 nuts), and some washers.

-Solar panel fastening
+Solar panel mounting

 Since the length of the angle aluminum is shorter than the width of the panels, we just roughly centered it and transferred the hole locations with a marker.
-Using the same drill bit as before, we used our hand drill to drill the holes we marked on the solar panels.
+Using the same drill bit as before, we used our hand drill to drill the holes we had marked on the solar panels.

 Cleaning rust before final solar installation